Citadel of Barcelona: Siege of Barcelona (1713–1714)

+The siege, part of the War of the Catalans, one of the last military campaigns of the War of the Spanish Succession, lasted from July 1713 to September 1714, with the city surrounded by Bourbon forces under the command of Restaino Cantelmo-Stuart, Duke of Popoli.

+Reinforcements for the Bourbons, under the command of Duke of Berwick, arrived in April–May 1714 and began the systematic bombardment of the city.
+With the wall breached in several places and the Conseller en cap and chief commander of the Coronela (the urban militia of Barcelona), Rafael Casanova, wounded, fighting in the streets ensued, led by Antoni de Villarroel, the general commander of the Army of Catalonia.
+Barcelona surrendered on 11 September 1714, commemorated as the Diada, the National Day of Catalonia.

 Peninsular War

 On 10 February 1808, General Duhesme entered Spain at the head of 14,000 men, half French, half Italians, and marched down towards Barcelona.
 On 29 February, General Lecchi, the officer commanding the French troops passing through Barcelona, marched his division through the city to the gate of the citadel and suddenly entered the fortress, before the Spanish garrison understood what was happening and, without a fight, evicted the Spanish troops.
+Later that year, the city underwent the blockade of Barcelona, from August to December 1808.

 Mid-19th century

 Although, by 1841, the city's authorities had already decided to destroy the fortress, which was hated by Barcelona's citizens, the citadel was restored two years later under the regime of Maria Cristina.
 In 1842, General Espartero ordered the Bombardment of Barcelona, which razed many of the buildings within the fortress as well as its walls.
 By 1869, with the political climate liberalised enough to permit it, General Prim decided to turn over what was left of the fortress to the city and some of the remaining buildings were demolished.